|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Nothing in this notice modifies the law.

-Apart from the circumstances described in paragraph 2.1.1 below you must always use duty paid fuel.
+Apart from the circumstances described in this paragraph you must always use duty paid fuel.

-2.1.1 Certain biodiesel and fuel substitute producers and users, who meet the definition of ‘exempt producers’, can use limited amounts of fuel which has not been duty paid.
+Certain biodiesel and fuel substitute producers and users, who meet the definition of ‘exempt producers’, can use limited amounts of fuel upon which duty has not been paid.
 For more details see Section 4 of Notice 179E Biofuels and other fuel substitutes.

 Only vehicles which are specifically excluded from the legal definition of ’road vehicle’ may use rebated heavy oil as road fuel.
 These are known as 'excepted vehicles' and are listed in Section 8.
 Unless the vehicle is included in that section it counts as a ‘road vehicle’ and must use fully duty paid fuel.